 This phone call is a scam, hang up.
 Do not provide any information.
 Maryland Courts, Sheriff’s Offices, and Jury Offices do not call citizens to get payment over the phone for a fine for missing jury duty and they do not take payments through a machine for missing jury duty.

-Trial by jury is a foundation of our system of justice and is one of the reasons that our justice system is the finest in the world.
-While trial by jury is a right guaranteed by the United States Constitution and the Maryland Declaration of Rights, serving on a jury is both a responsibility of being a citizen and an opportunity to serve the community.
-No special training, skills or legal knowledge are necessary to be a juror.
-All that is required is that you be willing to keep an open mind, to pay attention, and to make a decision based on the law and evidence that is presented.
+Trial by jury is a foundation of our system of justice and is one of the reasons the U.S. justice system is the finest in the world.
+While trial by jury is a right guaranteed by the United States Constitution and the Maryland Declaration of Rights, serving on a jury is both a responsibility of being a citizen and an opportunity to serve your community.
+No special training, skills, or legal knowledge is necessary to be a juror.
+All that is required is that you be willing to keep an open mind, pay attention, and make a decision based on the law and evidence that is presented.
 On behalf of the Maryland Judiciary, thank you for your jury service.